Poblenou Vila Olimpica | Properties Poblenou | Barcelona Buyers

 The redevelopment of the adjacent area of Poblenou followed shortly.

 Today, the two areas are mainly composed of large streets and recent buildings with bright flats.
 Just because most of the constructions are quite recent, it is usual to find buildings with lifts, underground parking, and contemporary distributions (no rooms without windows, for example).
-However, what is missing completely in this area, is the character of the classic and Modernist Barcelona: no Catalan vaulted ceilings, no hydraulic floors, no beautiful façades and decorated entrances… What we find is exactly the same type of flats we can find in any modern city.
+However, what is missing completely in this area, is the character of the classic and Modernist Barcelona: no Catalan vaulted ceilings, no hydraulic floors, no beautiful façades and decorated entrances… What we find (with few exceptions) is exactly the same type of flats we can find in any modern city.

 Poblenou enjoys a privileged location, very close to the beaches and quite close to the city centre, although far enough to preserve a sort of “village” feeling and to be protected by the tourist invasion.
 Even during the peak Summer season, the beaches of Poblenou are mainly attended by people who live in the area and guests of the many local hotels who decide to have a break from the sightseeing sprees.